AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 ##### <a id="onAppOpenAttribution"> **`onAppOpenAttribution(callback) : function:unregister`**

-this API related to DeepLinks.
-Please read more [Here](Docs/DeepLink.md)
+This API is related to DeepLinks.
+Please read more [here](./DeepLink.md)

 | parameter    | type     | description                               |
 | -----------  |----------|------------------------------------------ |